G3n-Avocato/Darkly/Bruteforce - Admin Member LogIn/Ressources/README.md

     * CWE-200 Exposure of Sensitive Information to an Unauthorized Actor.

 ## How to find the flag
-* There are two way :
+* There are two way:

 SQL Injection :

 * Go to the `Members` page